Tarsnap/scrypt/README.md

     make test

+On platforms with less than 1 GB of RAM, use:

+    make test SMALLMEM=1

 Memory-testing normal operations with valgrind (takes approximately 4 times as long as no valgrind tests) can be enabled with: